jeena/Bungloo/readme.md

 Bungloo
 =======

-Bungloo is a slim Tent client for OS X and Linux written in mostly JavaScript.
+Bungloo is a slim Tent client for OS X, Linux and Windows written in mostly JavaScript.

 For more info check out the Wiki page: https://github.com/jeena/Bungloo/wiki